divyak0002/seqnexus-app/README.md

 💡 Project Overview: Bridging Genomics and Data Science

 SeqNexus is an interactive web tool built on Python and Flask for high-throughput, alignment-free comparison of genomic sequences.
-It utilises k-mer-based metrics to rapidly derive genetic similarity, providing a crucial exploratory data analysis (EDA) tool for fields like microbial genomics and epidemiology (e.g., analysing strains like M. tuberculosis).
+It utilises k-mer-based metrics to rapidly derive genetic similarity, providing a crucial Exploratory Data Analysis (EDA) tool for fields like microbial genomics and epidemiology (e.g., analysing strains like M. tuberculosis).

 This tool is a demonstration of proficiency in: